-Researchers at the Swedish Winter Sports Research Centre write recurring in the Swedish Ski Federation's newsletter.
-In this article, associate professor Helen Hanstock addresses how training affects the immune system and how colds can be avoided.
+In this article, senior lecturer Helen Hanstock addresses how training affects the immune system and how common colds can be avoided.

 Every athlete has been there.
 You are days away from your A race.
 You feel like you are in peak form.
 The hard training is over and you have a few days to ease off before the big day.
 Then, you start to feel a tickle in the back of your throat …

 Common colds, or upper respiratory tract infections (URTIs), are a problem for cross-country skiers.
 On average, the elite cross-country skier will experience three URTIs per year, lasting from five days to over three weeks.
 Because heavy training weakens the immune system, skiers tend to be more susceptible to URTIs close to training camps, taper periods and competitions.
 It is therefore important to understand some of the biggest risk factors for URTI and what can be done to minimise risk of illness during these crucial times in the season.